 Research is an excellent way to deepen your knowledge and can prepare you for a career as a professional economist.

 Economics majors work on both independent and collaborative research projects during the school year and summer.
-Examples from Summer 2016 include:
+Examples of summer research projects include:

 - “Examining the Relationship between Facility Readiness and Facility Based Deliveries in Ghana," Zawadia LeFang (Mentor: Diana Ngo)